 The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Gifted and Talented Supplemental Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The Gifted and Talented Supplemental Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there are usually other exams and fees in addition to this exam that are required in order to become certified as an entry-level educator for gifted and talented students within the state of Texas.

 Sample Study Notes